mkatto/CS4641_Group3/README.md

 |     2017    |     0.321830    |
 |     2018    |     0.341526    |

 After running these tests, we concluded with fair certainty that we were not able to accurately predict a country’s unemployment rate given the year and other countries’ data.
 This makes sense, since it does not factor in that specific country’s economic history.
-The only upside were the four years from 2012-2015 that gave us a fairly accurate result.
+The only upside was the four years from 2012-2015 that gave us a fairly accurate result.
 We do not think that we were able to generate a very good model for this specific purpose.

 ## Conclusion and Presentation